LingxuanTANG/LingxuanTANG.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.cityu.edu.hk/sye/'>Department of Systems Engineering, City University of Hong Kong</a>, Kowloon Tong, Kowloon, Hong Kong.
+subtitle: <a href='https://business.sustech.edu.cn/'>College of Business, Southern University of Science and Technology</a>, China.

 profile:
   align: right